An Introduction to the Degenerate Micro Cube

 The next few months were a whirlwind.
 The high of getting swept up in a new project is invigorating.
 Discussion of potential cards and archetypes was near constant, and we drafted the cube every weekend for months.
 The Discord became one of the first things I checked each morning, and we eventually had to isolate conversation about the Degenerate Micro Cube to its own channel to prevent bogging down the rest of the server.
 VolatileRig even wrote a bot for the server that tracked suggested adds and cuts from everyone, and I started maintaining a public “State of the Cube” Google Doc, portions of which were adapted into this article.

 Some of the revelations from this period of playtesting were striking.
 I was initially skeptical that Goblin Welder was good enough, until it was proven to be a unique combination of toolbox, inevitability, and creature cheat that is potent if drafted properly.
-Preordain and Ponder, cards I assumed incredible considering their revered status in constructed, were total duds.
+Preordain and Ponder, cards I assumed quite strong given their revered status in constructed Magic, were total duds.
 Instead, Ancestral Recall, a card I assumed too powerful, is actually just right.
 Similarly, Channel, Sol Ring, and Time Walk, other cards I was initially afraid would be overpowered, turned out to be perfectly fine.
 Griselbrand was not good enough, as he offered no inherent resilience or disruption.
 In our search for powerful answers, we discovered the unsuspecting Aether Spellbomb: it answers almost all the cheated threats, is an artifact for Academy or Tinker, draws your deck in Bomberman loops, and can be rebought with Lurrus or Emry, Lurker of the Loch.
 It was a thrill to find an overlooked common that fit so perfectly.

 I plan to continue to improve and iterate on the Degenerate Micro Cube and have even built it in paper.
 Given the global pandemic, I don’t know when I will ever be able to draft it in person, but even if it’s not for years, I am grateful to have it as a token of all the work that I put into this project over the past nine months.